aklinker1/vite-plugin-web-extension/packages/docs/guide/installation.md

   "version": "1.0.0",
   "manifest_version": "2",
   "icons": {
-    // Relative to "src"
-    "16": "assets/icon-16.png",
+    "16": "icon-16.png",
-    "48": "assets/icon-48.png",
+    "48": "icon-48.png",
-    "128": "assets/icon-128.png"
+    "128": "icon-128.png"
   },
   "browser_action": {
-    "default_icon": "assets/icon-128.png",
+    "default_icon": "icon-128.png",
-    // Relative to "src"
     "default_popup": "popup.html"
   },
   "background": {
-    // Relative to "src", using real .ts file extension "scripts": "background.ts"
+    "scripts": "background.ts"
   }
 }
 ```

-And there you go!
+> Files in `public/` directory don't need to be relative to Vite's root.
+See [Vite's docs](https://vitejs.dev/guide/assets.html#the-public-directory) for more details.

+And we're done!
 Run `vite build` and you should see a fully compiled and working browser extension in your `dist/` directory!